hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 [App menu](#application-structure-and-navigation) | Navigate main app views.
 Vehicle | Display current vehicle.
 Select to change current vehicle.
 [Flight mode](#flight-modes) | Display current mode.
 Select to choose either [Position mode](#position-mode) or [Altitude mode](#altitude-mode).
-Armed state | Display the _armed state_: armed (motors spinning), disarmed (motors stopped).
+Arm state | Display the _arm state_: armed (motors spinning), disarmed (motors stopped).
 Select to change state or emergency stop.
 Pairing | Pair and connect vehicle and ground station.
-ROI | Position Mode ROI state.
+[ROI](#region-of-interest) | Position Mode ROI state.
 If defined, an ROI location is displayed on the map and will be tracked by the camera in position mode.
 Enabled (green) -  Select to remove the ROI, Disabled/undefined (grey).
 RC Status | Microhard/remote controller signal status.
 The bars on the status icon indicate _uplink_ signal strength.
 Select the icon to display the numeric uplink and downlink RSSI values.
 GPS Status | GPS satellite count and HDOP.
 Select to open prompt with additional information Battery Status | Battery percentage remaining.